Former Sundowns and Orlando Pirates coach Gordon Igesund keen on making PSL return | Goal.com

-Gordon Igesund: Former Sundowns and Orlando Pirates coach keen on making PSL return
+Gordon Igesund: Former Sundowns and Orlando Pirates coach could make PSL return

 Former Bafana Bafana coach Gordon Igesund believes his top-flight coaching career is not over as yet and he eyes a return to the Premier Soccer League (PSL).